-Nicholson, who was wearing a full-up ASDS suit could immediately see the blue colored dot on his facemask screen moving quickly rearward from the aircraft and he noted the three one second flashes of the blue dot that indicated a successful deployment.
+Nicholson, who was wearing a full-up ASDS suit could

+immediately see the blue colored dot on his visor screen moving quickly rearward from the aircraft and he noted the three one second flashes of the blue dot that indicated a successful deployment.
 He announced over the net, "Good drop - Godspeed brothers."

-The CAPV-727 maintained course, speed and altitude; after all, it was a scheduled commercial aircraft headed for Beijing. . .
+The CAPV-727 maintained course, speed and altitude; after all, to the rest of the world it was a scheduled commercial aircraft...

-As I swung gently beneath my chute I could see a red dot (Rob) about a mile and a half ahead of my location (at the center of the screen), a green dot (Bo) about a mile and a half behind me and a blue dot a couple of miles behind Bo.
+As I swung gently beneath my chute my visor displayed a red dot (Rob) about a mile and a half ahead of my location (center screen), a green dot (Bo) about a mile and a half behind me and a blue dot (the cargo) a couple of miles behind Bo.
 So we were all out and successfully and on our way.
-There was no moon but the starlight faintly illuminated the cloud deck below us at fifteen thousand feet providing a surreal, almost unimaginable feeling of being suspended in an alien environment that became more intense as time elapsed.
-The clouds looked like a bed of dimly lit fluffy cotton candy into which we would eventually be consumed.
-I grew more familiar with this phenomenon with each mission and offset its weird effect by concentrating on thoughts that I seldom had time to engage.
+There was no moon but the starlight faintly illuminated the cloud deck far below us at fifteen thousand feet providing a surreal, almost unimaginable feeling of being suspended in an alien environment.
+The feeling became more intense as time elapsed.
+The clouds looked like a bed of dimly lit fluffy cotton candy into which we would eventually be enveloped.
+I grew more familiar with this phenomena with each mission and offset its weird effect by concentrating on thoughts that I seldom had time to ponder.